wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+0.8

+* Bugfix: Link Target, CSS Classes, Link Relationship (XFN) and Description weren't inherited from the original menu item.
+They are now.

 0.7